 If there is an issue, the property manager usually gets it fixed and sends you a bill later.

-We’ve all been in need for a plumber in our lifes, but usually we shop around for a decent cost rather than picking the first plumber we call.
+We’ve all been in need of a plumber in our lives, but usually, we shop around for a decent cost rather than picking the first plumber we call.
+Property managers want to get the problem resolved, and quick.
+This could lead to them accepting the first offer they stumble upon or, even worse, hiring a shoddy contractor because they’re receiving a kickback.

-If a property manager is getting a referral fee from a contractor, they are incentivised to use that contractor as opposed to shopping around for a better price & quality.
+Speaking of a kickback, if a property manager is getting a referral fee from a contractor, they are incentivised to use that contractor as opposed to shopping around for a better price & quality.
+That means you may get a subpar contractor to perform the job because it’s in the best interest of the property manager, not you or your property.

 Once a price has been given for a particular fix, will the property manager call the landlord first?

 Ideally, landlords want to be told of potential costs before they have been incurred.
-A courtesy call, giving the landlord the opportunity to find an alternative contractor or solution is favorable.
+A courtesy call, giving the landlord the opportunity to find an alternative contractor or solution is favourable, but doesn’t always happen.

 8. Property manager fees for evictions

-Whether a tenant is behind on rent, causing damage to the property, conducting criminal activity or being a nuisance to neighbors, eviction services are needed in the lifetime of many landlords.
+Whether a tenant is behind on rent, causing damage to the property, conducting criminal activity or being a nuisance to neighbours, eviction services are needed in the lifetime of many landlords.

 On occasions to process an eviction, solicitors & courts need to be involved which will incur a cost.